(lidocaine and prilocaine) Periodontal Gel 2.5%/2.5%

 DO NOT INJECT [see WARNINGS AND PRECAUTIONS]

-Apply Oraqix on the gingival margin around the selected teeth using the blunt-tipped applicator included in the package.
+Apply Oraqix on the gingival margin around the selected teeth using the blunt-tipped applicator included in the package and the dispenser, which is sold separately.
 Wait 30 seconds, and then fill the periodontal pockets with Oraqix using the blunt-tipped applicator until the gel becomes visible at the gingival margin.
 Wait another 30 seconds before starting treatment.
 A longer waiting time does not enhance the anesthesia.
-Anesthetic effect, as assessed by probing of pocket depths, has a duration of approximately 20 minutes (individual overall range 14 – 31 minutes).
+Anesthetic effect, as assessed by probing of pocket depths, has a duration of approximately 20 minutes (individual overall range 14–31 minutes).
 If the anesthesia starts to wear off, Oraqix may be re-applied if needed.
 Typically, one cartridge (1.7g) or less of Oraqix will be sufficient for one quadrant of the dentition.

 When administered, Oraqix should be a liquid.
 If it has formed a gel, it should be placed in a refrigerator (do not freeze) until it becomes a liquid again.
 When in the liquid state, the air bubble visible in the cartridge will move if the cartridge is tilted.